Shopify/kubeaudit/docs/all.md

 -- [error] AutomountServiceAccountTokenTrueAndDefaultSA
    Message: Default service account with token mounted. automountServiceAccountToken should be set to 'false' or a non-default service account should be used.

--- [error] CapabilityShouldDropAll
+-- [error] CapabilityOrSecurityContextMissing
-   Message: Capability not set to ALL.
-Ideally, you should drop ALL capabilities and add the specific ones you need to the add list.
+   Message: Security Context not set.
+The Security Context should be specified and all Capabilities should be dropped by setting the Drop list to ALL.
    Metadata:
-      Container: container2
+      Container: container

 -- [error] NamespaceHostNetworkTrue
    Message: hostNetwork is set to 'true' in PodSpec.
 It should be set to 'false'.